E-MailRelay

 • --as-server (-d)

 This is equivalent to --log and --close-stderr.
 It is a convenient way of running a background storage daemon that accepts mail messages and spools them.
-Use --log instead of --as-server to keep standard error stream open.
+Use --log instead of --as-server to keep the standard error stream open.

 • --spool-dir <dir> (-s)